Vindicta-Team/Vindicta-Docs/docs/setup.md

 ### Example config file (`vindicta_config.cfg`)

+Note: you may need to modify the template below (`Vindicta_Altis_v0_37_11.Altis`) for your own purposes.
-Note: you *will* need to change the version number to match the version you are using.
+Change the version number to match the version you are using.
+Look at the file names in the mod `addons` directory to determine what version you are using.
+Change the map name to the map you want to play.
+The template format is like this: `Vindicta_(map)_(version).(map)`

 ```
 passwordAdmin = "windicta";